samkusin/clemens_iigs/docs/Plan.md

 * Many WOZ disks are booting...
   * Hard Hat Mack so far may require Disk II boot
-  * Commando gets to the QuickDOS loading screen but spins indefinitely at Track 34 after that
-  * Sammy Lightfoot stays on track 0
   * Others?
 * Timing checks on native mode versions of:
   * STA (DP), Y and likely other direct-indirect indexed ops are missing a